jrkerns/quaac/docs/writing_quaac.rst

 ------------

 As stated in :ref:`data_models`, a QuAAC document can have any number of data points.
-Multiple points can be given to the :class:`~quaac.models.Document` object as items in a list.
+Multiple points can be passed to the :class:`~quaac.models.Document` as items in a list.

 .. code-block:: python